schitresh/system-design/website_designs/tools/5_web_crawler.md

   - How big will the url database become?
   - Let's assume we need to crawl 1 B websites
   - A website can contain many other urls
-  - Let's assume an upper bound 15 B differeent web pages that will be reached
+  - Let's assume an upper bound 15 B different web pages that will be reached
 - Robots Exclusion Protocol
   - Allows webmasters to declare parts of their sites off limits to crawlers
   - Requires a web crawler to fetch robot.txt containing these declarations